Engage Before Engaging

 By: Ben Moorsom

-While I am a huge advocate of virtual events, I do think it’s important to acknowledge the glaring tradeoff between convenience and control.
-When engaging with an online audience, we have far less control over the environment than we do at in-person events.
-The virtual environment presents an infinite number of possible distractions, most of which we can do very little about.
-While strategies like gamification and polling can help boost engagement during virtual events, these external solutions do not tap into a viewer’s intrinsic motivation to engage.
+Despite the many benefits associated with virtual events, there is a glaring tradeoff between convenience and control.
+In a virtual setting, we have far less control over the audience’s environment than we do in live situations.
+Unfortunately, the virtual environment presents an infinite number of possible distractions, most of which we can do little about.
+Several strategies can be used to boost engagement during virtual events, such as gamification or interactive elements like polling.
+However, these external solutions do not tap into a viewer’s intrinsic motivation to engage.

-My team at Debut and I have developed a way to tackle this problem head-on.
+Never ones to shy away from an engagement challenge, my team and I at Debut developed a way to face this problem head-on.

-Humans want to feel as if they’re acting of their own volition.
-The Audience Priming Effect™ taps into this sense of independence by transferring the responsibility of engagement to the viewer, while giving them free choice about how to best engage.
+Human beings want to feel as if they’re acting of their own accord.
+The Audience Priming Effect™ taps into this sense of independence by transferring the responsibility of engagement to the viewer.
+Then they’re given the freedom to choose how best to engage.

-The Audience Priming Effect™ uses language that highlights social norms to remind viewers that they are part of a larger group savoring the same experience, despite the solitary nature of virtual events.
+Human beings strive for a strong sense of belonging wherever they go and in whatever they do.
+To address the fact that virtual events can feel solitary and lonesome, The Audience Priming Effect™ uses language that highlights social norms to remind viewers that they are part of a larger group having the same experience at the same time.

 The proof is in the priming

-To test the effectiveness of The Audience Priming Effect™, we subjected it to a randomized control trial – the same type of rigorous study used to measure the effectiveness of new drugs.
-We compared it to a control condition representative of typical pre-event experiences: a pre-show countdown.
+True to form, Debut rigorously tested The Audience Priming Effect™.
+We subjected the initiative to a randomized control trial – the same type of meticulous study used to measure the effectiveness of new drugs.
+It was compared to a control condition representative of typical pre-event experiences (a pre-show countdown to be precise).
 The numbers speak for themselves.

 Audience priming boosts cognitive resonance

-At Debut, we measure audience engagement through tracking “Cognitive Resonance,” a combined metric of attention, mood, and value internalization.
+At Debut, we measure audience engagement through “Cognitive Resonance”, a combined metric of attention, mood and value internalization.
 In our study, audience priming before the main video boosted cognitive resonance by about 25% compared to control conditions.
-This means that priming your audience can increase viewer focus, enjoyment, and the extent to which they buy into your key message.
+In other words, preparing your audience ahead of time can increase viewer focus, enjoyment and the extent to which people buy into your key message.